NOTE: For details of the

 After 1420, the importance of Paris declined, owing to the English occupation, the madness of the king, and the terrible political strife.
 The metropolis no longer attracted artists, and we see the rise of provincial schools of painting.

 The Tours-born Jean Fouquet (1420-81) was the finest French painter of the day.
 He must have been highly thought of by his contemporaries, for we know that he went to Rome and painted a portrait of the Pope, Eugenius IV.
-Sadly, no record survives of Fouquet's painting before his trip (1445-1447), but his journey to Italy left a permanent mark on his work.
+Sadly, no record survives of Fouquet's painting before his trip (1445-1447), except for his Portrait of Charles VII of France (1445-50, Louvre), but his journey to Italy left a permanent mark on his work.
 His name occurs in only one manuscript, the Antiquites Judaiques, but others are easily attributable to him on stylistic grounds.

 The Hours of Etienne Chevalier (Chantilly, Musee Conde) are the finest testimony to Fouquet's greatness.
 Etienne Chevalier was Minister of Finance to the King and on almost every page his name is prominently displayed.
 A lifelike portrait of Chevalier and his patron saint is shown in the Adoration of the Virgin.
 This book was probably made soon after the artist's return from Italy, and it shows the closest connections with the paintings he saw there.
 The setting of this scene shows a mix of Classical and Gothic architecture, of Northern and Southern ideals of beauty.
 Reflections of the art of Fra Angelico can be seen in the half-turned figures and the grouping of the angels, but the Madonna is much closer to the style of the Early Netherlandish artists.
 Her blue robe, heightened with gold, spreads over the floor in rich undulating folds that remind us of Robert Campin/Master of Flemalle.
 Although deeply impressed with the art of Italy, Fouquet remains an essentially Northern artist.